lepture/lepture.com/_posts/en/2012/vundle-vs-pathogen.md

 But vundle does more, it improved the way to get and update vim plugins.
-I mentioned in my post, that I was trying git-submodule with pathogen, it was brilliant, but vundle is more elegent:
+I mentioned in my post, that I was trying git-submodule with pathogen, it was brilliant, but vundle is more elegant:

 ```vim
 set nocompatible               " be iMproved